 - Eye or head injuries

-- Diseases that affect the nerves or muscles such as cerebral palsy, Down syndrome, multiple sclerosis, myasthenia gravis, or diabetes
+- Diseases that affect the nerves or muscles such as cerebral palsy or Down syndrome

 Sometimes the cause of strabismus is unknown.